Lean user research: How Diin sequenced data analysis and user interviews to generate insights

 This segmentation helped the leadership team understand the trends and patterns behind the aggregated monthly figures they considered on a normal basis.
 Seeing the clients as different kinds of users also gave them new ideas for additional products and offers.

-Field research to build personas
+Lean user research to build personas

 With these data-informed customer segments in hand, the team spent about three weeks in the field speaking with users to understand what was working about the product and what needed improvement.
 The team targeted the conversations to speak with several people in each user group, and tailored the questions as needed.
 For example, “testers” were asked questions about what drew them to the product and what deterred them from using it again.
 Similarly, with single-cycle users, the team delved into why they withdrew and what prevented them from starting to save again.